aadamss/auction-house/README.md

 - Buyout system, where items have an additional buyout price, meaning they can be bought right away
 - Some frontend/UI in order to make the application more interactive, instead of just using `Postman`
 - Implement a cluster to make it possible to handle application deployments during ongoing auctions
+- Deploy the application to make it properly usable